saarasat/finglish-app-otm-2019/README.md

 this generates an executable jar-file into the target-folder: target/FinglishApp-1.0-SNAPSHOT.jar

-### JavaDoc

-JavaDoc can be generated with the command:

-<pre><code>mvn javadoc:javadoc</code></pre>

-You can check the JavaDoc by opening the following in your browser: target/site/apidocs/index.html

 ### Checkstyle

 Checks defined in checkstyle.xml can be run through with the command: